The academic engine for entrepreneurs

 The Conrad Centre is an immersive educational environment for entrepreneurs.
 Located within Canada's most innovative university, in a region ranked among the top startup ecosystems in the world, the Conrad Centre is the academic engine for entrepreneurship on campus, offering programs that are entrepreneurial by design.

-Conrad's Bridging Entrepreneurs to Students (BETS) program is a specialized co-op program which connects first year engineering co-op students with seed and early stage startup companies for 16 week placements.
-In this post, Winter 2017 BETS students and BETS employer Gamelynx share how the program worked for them this term.
+Conrad’s Bridging Entrepreneurs to Students (BETS) program is a specialized co-op program which connects first-year engineering co-op students with seed and early-stage startup companies for short-term placements.
+In this post, Spring 2017 BETS students and BETS employer UnCo. share how the program worked for them this term.